 The auroral cameras of SGO are in operation between late August and late April, when the Sun is at least 10° below the horizon and it is dark enough to see the northern lights.

-The All-Sky Camera (ASC) operated by SGO is part of the MIRACLE network of the Finnish Meteorological Institute.
-Operation starts in late August - early September when the nights start to be dark enough to observe northern lights.

-The season ends in mid-April when the bright nights arrive.
-The camera operates when the Sun is at least 10 degrees below the horizon.
-It takes photos through the green filter (557nm) every 20 seconds and trough the red (630nm) and blue (428nm) filters once per minute.
-In addition, the camera takes "white images" (2s exposure without any filter) every 15 minutes.
+The iCCD and emCCD cameras are part of the MIRACLE network, running the MIRACLE sequences: the iCCD camera at SOD, which is retired since spring 2021, took photos through the green filter (557nm) every 20 seconds and through the red (630nm) and blue (428nm) filters once per minute.
+In addition, it took "white images" (2s exposure without any filter) every 15 minutes.

 Overview data are presented as keograms and time-lapse movies. iCCD and emCCD keograms and timelapse movies are available online in the SGO data archive.
-Latest keograms of the MIRACLE stations are available on the MIRACLE pages .
+Latest keograms of the MIRACLE stations are available on the MIRACLE site.
 MIRACLE keograms are uploaded to the MIRACLE page every working day morning (excluding holidays).
 SGO's own keogram archive and ASC movies are updated periodically.

-The Atmospheric Physics Laboratory of the University College of London have a colour imager next to their Fabry-Perot interferometer.
-The camera takes a snapshot of the sky every 5 minutes.
-The exposure time of the photo is 20 seconds.
-Note: sometimes, especially during full Moon, there are reflections of the Fabry-Perot mirrors in the images.
+The Atmospheric Physics Laboratory of the University College of London have a all sky colour imager next to their Fabry-Perot interferometer.
+The camera takes a snapshot of the sky every 2 minutes.
+The exposure time is 30 seconds.
+Sometimes, especially during full Moon, there are reflections of the Fabry-Perot mirrors in the images.
 Since January 2017 there has been AuroraTech Cloud sensor next to UCL dome.
 While SGO displays realtime images from these instruments, all requests regarding the use of the data should be directed to APL, UCL.